jparise/vim-graphql/README.md

 highlighting, and indentation.
 It currently targets the [October 2021 Edition](https://spec.graphql.org/October2021/) of the GraphQL specification.

+The core runtime files are also included with Vim 9.1.0955+.
+They provide the foundational support (ftplugin, indent, syntax) for the `graphql` filetype.
+This plugin includes the most up-to-date version of those runtime files as well as support for embedding GraphQL syntax inside of other filetype buffers (such as JavaScript).

 ## Installation

 This plugin requires Vim version 8 or later.
 Equivalent Neovim versions